Canadian Supreme Court Recognizes New Tort of Intimate Partner Violence: What This Changes for Victim-Survivors

 Across Australia and Canada where Todaybreak programs are active, we see frontline teams being asked to feed government reporting with clean, comparable, outcome-useful data.
 In practice, they work in systems full of free-text boxes, inconsistent pick-lists, missing fields, and shifting templates.
 Reporting rules change.
 Funding cycles move.
 Tools lag.
 Staff do their best, then carry the guilt when data quality isn't there.
 It's the same story elsewhere.

-Hack for Impact: Students Join the Fight Against Tech-Enabled Abuse
+Students Join the Fight Against Tech-Enabled Abuse

 Todaybreak works alongside nonprofit service providers on the frontlines of gender-based violence.
 Our role is to make sure they have the tools to protect people, support recovery, and act together—and to create space for new ideas, new voices, and new allies in that mission.